hybridwebdev/hover-intent-vue/README.md

 The value must also be passed, as it's a means of fixing an issue with hoverintent not correctly handling manual changes to the state of the hover.

+When invoking the hoverintent directive, there is an optional 4th parameter (object) which will allow you to change options of hoverintent.
+Please see base.js for an example of what options ae configurable.